-Our family-run vineyard consists of 9.5 hectares on sunny south-facing greensand slopes overlooking the South Downs in West Sussex.
-The greensand is free-draining – which is essential for growing vines in a country renowned for the occasional rain shower.
-For us, it is the terroir of choice.
-It took us five years to find the perfect place to plant vines.
-The underlying greensand rock also stores heat from the sun and reflects it to help ripen the grapes.
-Our vines are the classic champagne varieties of Chardonnay, Pinot Noir and Pinot Meunier.
-Our clones are burgundian, selected for their quality.
+Our family-run vineyard sits on sunny south-facing slopes overlooking the South Downs.
+It took us five years to find the perfect place.
+West Sussex is blessed with rare free-draining greensand – excellent for viticulture in a country renowned for the occasional rain shower.
+We believe greensand is the terroir of choice in England.
+The underlying greensand rock stores heat from the sun and reflects it to help ripen the grapes.
+Our vines are the classic champagne varieties of Chardonnay, Pinot Noir and Pinot Meunier but our clones are burgundian, selected for their superior quality.

-Most of the work in the vineyard is done by hand including pruning and harvesting.
+Most of the work in the vineyards is done by hand including pruning and harvesting.
 We work sympathetically with nature.
-Our vineyards are full of beneficial insects encouraged by our wildflower planting – we particularly welcome ladybirds, lacewings, earwigs and a special wasp to control pests by planting wildflowers.
+Our vineyards teem with beneficial insects encouraged by our wildflower planting.
+We particularly welcome ladybirds, lacewings and earwigs.
 We do not use insecticides.
 Ever.

-Our flock of ouessants – the smallest sheep in the world – graze between the vines during the winter, and our hedges are trimmed by Golden Guernsey goats.
+Our flock of ouessants – the smallest sheep in the world – graze between the dormant vines during the winter.
+Our hedges are browsed by Golden Guernsey goats.
 We have a wildlife oasis – a wild and untamed area – in the middle of the vineyard.